luizfilipe/RAPTOR/README.md

 -   Texture Mapping
 -   CubeTexture Mapping
 -   Shader Validation

 ###Shading and Lighting

-At the Heart of Raptor engine lies 1 uber shader Where all possible material shading types are being processed ( shadow occlusion and all the different maps and bones etc.).
+At the Heart of Raptor engine lies 1 uber shader, Where all possible material shading types are being processed ( shadow occlusion and all the different maps and bones etc.).
 Every material is rendered using the same Ubershader, The data is being structured here in a universal way.
 The lighting is done in a "Custom shader", This is a very tiny shader that only calculates the lighting.
 If you want pong lightning you can just use the default Custom shader "custom.default.shader" in the shader folder, If you want a different lighting type you can write one yourself.